Čakovec: Sports

 The sports-related activities in the city of Čakovec are mostly centered in its northwestern part, where the center for sports and recreation is located.
-The center includes a football and athletics stadium with 7,000 places, an indoor hall mostly used for handball, basketball and volleyball matches and a swimming pool complex, where several swimming schools are organized throughout the year.
+The center includes a football and athletics stadium with a capacity of around 8,000 places, an indoor hall mostly used for handball, basketball and volleyball matches and a swimming pool complex, where several swimming schools are organized throughout the year.

+The local branch of the HPS is HPD "Železna Gora", which had 36 members in 1936 under the Blaž Ilijanić presidency.
+At the time, it had a ski section.
+Membership fell to 27 in 1937, but rose to 30 in 1938.